 Dr. Grace Kao began working as Assistant Professor of Religious Studies and Women’s Studies at Virginia Tech after completing her doctorate.
 Her transition to full-time work was greatly aided by the mentorship of her senior colleague, Elizabeth Struthers Malbon–the person who not coincidentally also nominated her to win a 2007-2008 College of Liberal Arts and Human Sciences (CLAHS) Certificate of Teaching Excellence.

-In her free time, Grace Kao enjoys playing with her boys, shopping at thrift stores, reading for leisure, taking Zumba classes, looking at beautiful things on Pinterest, and blogging at feminismandreligion.com.
-She dreams of resuming scuba diving and traveling abroad when her kids are older.
+In her free time, Grace Kao enjoys playing with her boys, reading for leisure, taking Zumba classes, looking at beautiful things on Pinterest, and blogging at feminismandreligion.com.
+She dreams of resuming scuba diving and traveling abroad when her kids grow older.

 * * * * *

 To reach Dr. Grace Kao, contact her by e-mail (firstname.lastname@example.org).